The term obese describes a person who's very overweight, with a lot of body fat.

-It's a common problem in the UK that's estimated to affect around one in every four adults and around one in every five children aged 10 to 11.
+It's a common problem in the UK that's estimated to affect around 1 in every 4 adults and around 1 in every 5 children aged 10 to 11.

 There are many ways in which a person's health in relation to their weight can be classified, but the most widely used method is body mass index (BMI).

 BMI is a measure of whether you're a healthy weight for your height.
 You can use the BMI healthy weight calculator ↗ to work out your score.

 - 18.5 to 24.9 means you're a healthy weight

 - 30 to 39.9 means you're obese

 - 40 or above means you're severely obese

 BMI isn't used to definitively diagnose obesity because people who are very muscular sometimes have a high BMI without excess fat.